Despite years of predictions about the imminent demise of linear TV it is still very much with us. What keeps it going and who is watching?

 But while linear TV is undoubtedly facing headwinds it is still here.
 As Ofcom notes for its most recent figures for the UK market, despite a rise in SVOD subscriptions, more than two-thirds of total viewing of video content was broadcast content.
 It also provides a detailed analysis of exactly how the average UK adult divides their video time up in the chart below (though it is worth noting that behaviour for the 16-34 demographic is quite markedly different and broadcast content only accounts for 42% of a total of 4 hours and 34 minutes).

 Whether the viewing patterns of the Millennial generation will hold true or change along with their lives and lifestyles as they age and raise families of their own is, of course, a matter of some debate.
 But linear TV looks very much like it is going to be part of their future mix for 6 reasons which we’ve summarised below.

 1. Live events.
 While sports may not be the be all and end all of the Pay TV model anymore, they are still incredibly important.
-Despite some encroachment from the big streaming players, Amazon in particular, they remain scheduling that can command an audience and very much the preserve of the big linear players.
+Despite some encroachment from the big streaming players, Amazon in particular, they remain scheduling that can command a large audience and very much the preserve of the big linear players (though operators need to pay increasing attention to how to stop piracy to protect investment).
 Also increasingly important in this area is entertainment in the shape of both large Light Entertainment programs with attached live voting procedures and long-running reality TV programs of the Love Island/I’m a Celebrity… ilk that can build audiences during extended runs.

 2. Targeted advertising.
 Being able to target audiences down to the household and even individual level is a powerful draw for advertisers and targeted advertising is taking up an accelerating proportion of advertising spend.
 Technologies such as ATSC 3.0 and HbbTV provide the return path that is crucial for targeted advertising to work even away from the Pay TV delivery ecosystem.